-Like the Everglades, the vast majority of Great Sand Dunes National Park is not accessible by vehicle.
+Like the Everglades, the vast majority of Great Sand Dunes National Park in Colorado is not accessible by vehicle.
 The main road only goes a couple miles into the park, and then it becomes a dirt road requiring a 4-wheel drive truck, and then the road ends entirely.

 Two, you can go camping at the park campground or even within the dunes themselves (get a permit in advance).
 Third, you can hike some of the trails.

 Hiking at Great Sand Dunes National Park, Colorado